jm379/blog/posts/1-extending-ruby.md

 ## Wrapping Up

-In this post, we've learned how to create native C Ruby extensions, from creating one from scratch, to wrapping an already existing library in C. However, this technique should be only used when the solutions in pure Ruby doesn't exists or it lacks the performance to do so, since it adds more complexity to our projects.
+In this post, we've learned how to create native C Ruby extensions from scratch, to wrapping an already existing library in C. However, this technique should be only used when the solutions in pure Ruby doesn't exists or it lacks the performance to do so, since it adds more complexity to our projects.
 Here're some considerations: